chrisl8/Witchazzan/README.md

 If you put the contents of the `dist` folder in a publicly-accessible location (say something like `http://mycoolserver.com`), you should be able to open `http://mycoolserver.com/index.html` and play your game.

+## Code Standards

+I am using [Prettier](https://prettier.io/) and [Eslint](https://eslint.org/).
+The configurations for both are in the code.
+Don't worry about it if you don't want to run them, I will not reject any pull requests based on formatting, but if you want to "fit in" run your code through Prettier and Eslint first.
+They are easy to set up, and your IDE and VIM should both support them easily.